+- Informal open space

-- D Public seating plaza
+- Public seating plaza

+- Half-basketball court

-- E Playground
+- Playground

+- C Picnic tables

 - F Pathway

 Park D Concept

 Park D is designed to provide residents of Village G with an additional open space with flexible programming options for community gatherings, informal play, and recreational activities without any significant on-site encumbrances.
 Residents will be able to utilize the open fields for a variety of activities, with efficient connections to other nearby passive and active programming open space areas such as Park C and the buffer area to the west.
 This large informal activity area could host community events, festivals, informal play, and provide expanded outdoor green space for the narrower lot product for extensive use, year-round.